jbmusso/grex/README.md

 A distinct `GremlinScript` object is created internally every time you call `grex.gremlin()`.
 Each `GremlinScript` instance is independant from the others and [will be executed in a transaction](https://github.com/tinkerpop/rexster/wiki/Extension-Points#extensions-and-transactions).

-It is recommended that you add the following shortcuts on top of your JavaScript files:
+In order to get an API closer to Groovy-flavored Gremlin, it is recommended that you add the following shortcuts on top of your JavaScript files:

 ```javascript
 var g = grex.g; // Graph getter
 var _ = grex._; // Pipeline getter.
 Beware of conflicts and make sure you don't override libraries such as Underscore.js or Lodash.js
 ```

-The main object you'll be working with is a function which is responsible for appending strings to an internal instance of `GremlinScript` class.
+The main object you'll be working with is a `GremlinAppender` function which is responsible for appending strings to an internal instance of `GremlinScript` class.
 This function is returned by the `grex.gremlin` getter.

 ### Building a Gremlin script